Maximizing Conversion Rates with Effective Customer Review Strategies

 • Keep the e-mail simple and direct.

-• Place important elements in the upper section of the e-mail.
-This way, it’s immediately clear to customers what you want them to do even if they don’t scroll down.
+• Place essential elements in the upper section of the e-mail.
+This way, it’s immediately apparent to customers what you want them to do even if they don’t scroll down.

-• The goal is to collect reviews, so have “Write a review” as a call to action, and make it a large button that users can easily tap on mobile.
+• The goal is to collect reviews, so make “Write a review” a call to action and a prominent button that users can easily tap on mobile.

-• Don’t include other elements that could potentially distract the customers from completing the task.
+• Don’t include other elements that could distract customers from completing the task.

 Personalize

-Address the customer by their name in the body of the e-mail, and use it as the subject line as well.
+Address the customer by their name in the body of the email and use it as the subject line.
 Experian’s 2013 Email Market Study revealed that “personalized subject lines have 26 percent higher unique open rates than non-personalized emails.”

 Optimize for mobile

-Keep in mind that more than half of e-mails are opened on mobile devices.
-E-mails should be optimized for smartphones.
+Remember that more than half of emails are opened on mobile devices.
+Emails should be optimized for smartphones.

-• Aside from making subject lines compelling, ensure that they’re not truncated on mobile.
+• Aside from making subject lines compelling, ensure they’re not truncated on mobile.

-• Use a single-column e-mail format, instead of a multi-column layout, so you avoid the risk of the e-mail appearing broken on smaller screens.
+• Use a single-column e-mail format instead of a multi-column layout to avoid the risk of the e-mail appearing broken on smaller screens.

 • Use a font size that’s easy to read on any device.